DusanKasan/cesium/README.md

 - Add schedule periodic and schedule after to schedulers and add ability to insert virtual clock ( this will be useful in tests)
 - How to split up tests for normal and scalar flux/mono?
 - Fix locking for flatMaps
+- Move most docs to godoc, except some examples and "how to choose an operator"
+- transform switch on signal type to accept(sub)
+- NoneSignal()
+- remove p.OnSubscribe(subscription2) from everywhere to avoid double subscribtion